guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 What is the deployment architecture?
 -------------------------------------

-Kylo is a web application typically installed on a Linux “edge node” of the Hadoop cluster.
-Kylo contains a number of special purposed code for data lake operations leveraging Spark and Apache NiFi.
+Kylo is a modern web application typically installed on a Linux “edge node” of a Spark & Hadoop cluster.
+Kylo contains a number of special purposed routines for data lake operations leveraging Spark and Apache Hive.

-It uses open source to manage data pipelines called “feeds” configured in Kylo UI and executed within Apache NiFi.
+Kylo utilizes Apache NiFi for scheduler and orchestration engine providing an integrated framework for designing new types of pipelines with 200 processors (data connectors and transforms).
+Kylo has an integrated metadata server currently compatible with databases such as MySQL and Postgres.

+Kylo can integrate with Apache Ranger or Sentry and CDH Navigator or Ambari for cluster monitoring.

+Kylo can optionally be deployed in the cloud.

 Metadata